 Alternatively, holders of the Chase Sapphire Preferred® Card get 1.25 cents per point toward paid flights, and all other Chase Ultimate Rewards-earning cards can redeem at 1 cent per point.

 Hot Tip: Don’t have enough points for the ticket you want?
 You can use your points to take a discount off a paid ticket at the same redemption rate.
-For example, if you want to book a $300 flight but only have 10,000 points on your Sapphire Reserve®, you can use those for a $150 discount and pay the rest with your card.
+For example, if you want to book a $300 flight but only have 10,000 points on your Chase Sapphire Reserve card, you can use those for a $150 discount and pay the rest with your card.

 There are plenty of good ways to redeem 10,000 or fewer Chase Ultimate Rewards points!
 Our best advice is to stick with transfer partners — these will give you the most value for your points and let you continue to see the world on the cheap.

 Want to redeem for something more exciting?
-Consider applying for a Chase Sapphire Reserve® card.
-This card earns 3x points on travel and dining expenses, letting you rack up more Chase Ultimate Rewards points quickly on everyday purchases.
+Consider applying for a Chase Sapphire Reserve card.
+This card earns 3x points on travel and dining expenses (and up to $1,000 in monthly grocery store purchases from November 1, 2020, to April 30, 2021), letting you rack up more Chase Ultimate Rewards points quickly on everyday purchases.